A word of introduction

 Summary

-This approach allows for great changes in small steps, and is a universal tool that works in every company and every industry.
+This approach allows for great changes in small steps and is a universal tool that works in every company and every industry.
+It is linked with the 5W1H approach.
 By focusing on the continuous improvement of processes and the highest possible quality of products or services by involving all employees in the improvement process, all waste can be minimized.
 According to Kaizen, there are no perfect processes, everything can be improved, and the improvement process is never-ending.

 I have many years of experience in the automotive industry.
 I am equipped with knowledge of KAIZEN culture and philosophy, as well as improvement tools based on real industrial conditions.
 I know how to identify and reduce waste in a company using lean management methods and tools.
 I am prepared to implement Lean Management tools and improvements that focus on improving the quality, efficiency, and productivity of processes.